Known differences from the real PSP

 The PSP firmware includes a set of fonts, that a small percentage of games use for some of their user interface.
 Unfortunately, these are of course copyrighted, so cannot be supplied with PPSSPP.
 It's possible to dump fonts on your own and have PPSSPP use them, but PPSSPP also has a set of built-in fonts that are very close in metric and work well for most games, so it's not really something to worry about, though some text may just look a little off compared to the real thing.

-to any pointer.
-This is mainly useful for writing data all the way out to RAM immediately so that the GPU can still read it.
-There's also a full set of cache invalidation instructions and soon.
+The MIPS CPU in the PSP has separate data and instruction caches.
+The data cache can be easily bypassed by game code by doing | 0x40000000 to any pointer.
+This is mainly useful for writing data all the way out to RAM immediately so that the GPU can read it immediately, without any need for cache flushing.
+There's also a full set of cache invalidation instructions and other cache control functions.

 The VFPU is a vector co-processor that is controlled with the same instruction stream as the main CPU.
 It has a lot of very complex instructions like cosines, square roots and so forth, and we haven't figured out the exact formulas behind these so instead we use approximations that are quick to compute.
 Additionally, dot products use a cool mantissa-aligning optimization, causing quite different results from a naive series of multiplications and adds.
 This means however there are sometimes some accuracy issues, especially in replays (such as the Ridge Racer built-in replays) that can go out of sync, and various physical and graphical problems such as shaking feet in Tekken 6 (since fixed).